 When you first set out to grow apples, you probably pictured a handsome, sturdy little tree.
 You likely thought about plucking bright, crispy, deliciously sweet apples from its branches.
 Maybe you thought about the apple pies you’d bake or the look on your neighbor’s face when you handed them a bag filled with your amazing, homegrown fruit.

-You may not have considered, though, that all the painstaking care and attention you put into raising your apple tree could be thwarted by a fungal pathogen, leaving you wondering if your hope for a yearly harvest of apples is lost.
+You may not have considered, though, that all the painstaking care and attention you put into raising your apple tree could be thwarted by a fungal pathogen, leaving you wondering if hope for a yearly harvest of apples is lost.

 To help you avoid a tree loss situation, we’re going to talk about 8 options for the best fungicide for apple trees.

 Our Top Picks

 Hi-Yield Vegetable, Flower, Fruit and Ornamental Fungicide

 Best Small Sprayer for 1-2 trees:

 CHAPIN 2 Gallon Sprayer

 So, you’d like to protect your tree from a fungal infection but don’t know the differences between them.
 Let’s start with the different kinds of fungicides that are on the market.